nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

-I am a **PhD Candidate at the University of Melbourne** working on **Trustworthy AI for Computer Vision**.
+I am a **PhD Candidate at the University of Melbourne** working on **Trustworthy AI for Computer Vision** advised by [Prof. Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge).
 My research sits at the epistemic frontier of deep learning — specifically, how models can be made to reason faithfully about the limits of their own knowledge, through work on **open-set recognition**, **deepfake detection**, and **model calibration**.

-I trained as a biomedical engineer with deep roots in **computer architecture, digital systems, and signal processing**, designing processors on FPGAs, building hardware abstractions, processing biosignals, and reasoning about systems from the transistor up.
+I trained as a biomedical engineer (BsC (Hon) in Biomedical Engineering, University of Moratuwa, Sri Lanka) with deep roots in **computer architecture, digital systems, and signal processing**, designing processors on FPGAs, building hardware abstractions, processing biosignals, and reasoning about systems from the transistor up.
 This